mvolkmann/blog/src/swift/Xcode.md

 To find the matching brace for a given brace, hold down the command key and hover over a brace.
+Alternatively, click after either brace to highlight the matching brace.
+When Vim Mode is enabled, this only works in insert mode.

+To select all the code in matching braces, including the braces, double-click either one of them.

 ### Code Completion